 Our veterinarians may do yearly wellness exams on your horse to ensure his or her overall health.
 A comprehensive physical exam, standard blood testing, and fecal analysis are all possible.

-A dental exam, ocular exam, gait analysis/soundness exam, and nutritional consult are all optional procedures.
+An exam, ophthalmic exam, gait analysis/soundness exam, and nutritional consult are all optional procedures.

 Taking a preventative approach to your horse’s health allows us to identify and treat health issues earlier, as well as build a deworming and nutrition program tailored to your horse’s specific needs.